The Best Sesame-Free Hummus

 Well, this recipe for Savory Sesame-free Hummus really fits the bill.

 This recipe is our version based on one that we found in a Cooking Light magazine years ago.
-And I mean years.
+It’s a real winner and I’m sure you’re going to love it as much as we do.

 Why Sesame-free Hummus?